v3rslu1s/Applied-Datascience/README.md

 - AR

 # 14. Git Commits

-# 15. Reflection

-# LINKS TO PROVE :
-- Github commits
-- Github files

-## domain knowlegde
-- Used Language

-- Questions LUMC
-    - What bodypart is the most important
-    - Understanding the axis
-    - What information can a physician get from the arm's extention
-    - What information can a physician get from the smoothness of movement
-    - Left right
-    - Man vrouw

 | Commit Hash (clickable) | Date | Branch | Details |
 | --- | --- | --- | --- |